Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Dimension Reduction with the KL Divergence

 which do not require computing matrix inverses to evaluate.
-Interestingly, the above expressions resemble, but fundamentally differ from, the \emph{log-determinant divergence} (or \emph{Burg divergence}) $D_{\ell,d}(X,Y) = \trace(XY^{-1})-d-\ln\det(XY^{-1})$ between two symmetric positive definite matrices $X,Y\in\R^{d\times d}$, see \cite{kulisLearningLowrankKernel2006}. \end{remark}
+The above expressions resemble the \emph{log-determinant divergence}, or \emph{Burg divergence}, $D_\text{burg}(X,Y) = \trace(XY^{-1})-d-\ln\det(XY^{-1})$ between two symmetric positive definite matrices $X,Y\in\R^{d\times d}$, see \cite{kulisLearningLowrankKernel2006}, and it would be interesting to establish whether there is a deeper connection between these ideas. \end{remark}